robinzimmer1989/jam-cms/README.md

 **ID restrictions (lowercase only):**
 Field ID's must be lowercase and can't have special characters.
 This is caused by the way ACF field group keys are stored in WordPress (as post_name).

+**Editor Sidebar**
+The editor sidebar is part of the actual page template (wrapper around it).
+That means that CSS media queries aren't accurate anymore.
+To solve this issue you can listen to the jamCMS prop, passed into each template file, and check if the sidebar is open or not and tweak your media queries accordingly.
+This is especially necessary when dealing with `position: fixed;` content elements.

 **Global styles overwrites:**
 We’re using Ant Design under the hood and it’s adding global CSS to the site.
 There is no way of preventing this behavior currently.
 There are some open issues for this though and hopefully this will be resolved soon.